Emine3/NET-Thread.Terminate/README.md

 * **DotNetAbort** is not supported on NativeAOT.
 NativeAOT does not benefit from the internal runtime implementation handling thread "gradual" abortion requests and throwing a `ThreadAbortException` exception at the GC safe points since the concept doesn't exist on the Native level.

 * On .NET Framework, the address to the native handle in the C++ object mentioned only differs by the CLR version: CLR 2.x and CLR 4.x.
 All .NET Frameworks, hence are supported with an exception of .NET Framework versions older than 2.
 Notwithstanding, starting with .NET 5, that is not the case anymore since each .NET version has its separate runtime with different offsets.
 So if you use this project on .NET 5+, you should update the package and check if the newly released .NET is supported.
-The right for .NET team to change the field orders are reserved so always ensure your production-ready app doesn't relay on this project.